azvyae/react-use-slots/README.md

 # useComponentSlots - Web Component-style slots for React Components

+Improved unintended side effects when using SSR rendering

 ### This software was designed to save you development time and money
 Did it help?
 Consider donating some of your savings towards further enhancements to the software!